 - Minimum $7,500 in debt to begin settlement

-- Customer’s are given one representative to work with throughout the process
+- One representative to work with

 Experience and Accreditations

 Freedom Debt Relief (FDR) has over 14 years of experience in the debt settlement industry.
 With their level of experience, they know that one of the most important things they can offer consumers is industry accreditations.
 In fact, according to multiple surveys we conducted, people value national accreditations in their debt company above all other features.
-FDR is accredited with the AFCC, and the IAPDA.
+FDR is accredited with the AFCC and the IAPDA.

-Most clients who leave Freedom Debt Relief reviews with us have had a good experience.
+Most clients who leave Freedom Debt Relief reviews have had a good experience.
 They commend FDR for having good customer service, explaining the settlement process, and keeping them updated on where they are at in the settlement process.

 The major problem we see with Freedom Debt Relief is their price.
 Users are charged an average of 20 percent of their total debt to use FDR.
 While this number is in line with their competitors, it is only an average.
-You could end up paying more than this to use FDR.
+Customers could end up paying more than this to use FDR.